Uneven Extraction in Coffee Brewing

-The aim of this study was to investigate whether a flow instability could explain the anomalous trend of extraction yield with grind size seen experimentally by Cameron et al.~\cite{cameron2020}.
-The proposed instability was a positive feedback loop between flow and extraction.
-We investigated this in the simplest possible model capable of showing such an instability, one in which there were two potential pathways for flow.
-The instability was investigated by simulating the evolution of the system with an initial difference in porosity between the two pathways built in.
+The aim of this study was to investigate whether an interaction between flow and dissolution leading to uneven extraction between different flow pathways could explain the anomalous trend of extraction yield with grind size seen experimentally by Cameron et al.~\cite{cameron2020}.
+The proposed mechanism was a positive feedback loop between flow and extraction.
+We investigated this in the simplest possible model capable of showing such phenomena, one in which there were two potential pathways for flow.
+The mechanism was investigated by simulating the evolution of the system with an initial difference in porosity between the two pathways built in.
 Model parameters were either taken from the original paper, determined by curve fitting or in one case chosen in order to see the desired behaviour.
 Surprisingly for such a simple model the observed trend of a peak in extraction yield with grind size was reproduced.

-In building this model the initial assumption was that the peak in extraction yield would indicate the onset of instability.
-In fact the model suggests that instability is always present and that the peak in extraction yield is due to saturation.
-In other words instability is always present but as the amount of coffee extracted from one region decreases, an overcompensating increase in the extraction of coffee from other regions masks this trend until all the soluble coffee is dissolved.
-This has important implications for the taste of the coffee, the non uniform extraction suggests that the average extraction yield may not be a good guide to taste particularly at fine grind sizes.
+In building this model the initial assumption was that the peak in extraction yield would indicate the onset of uneven flow between the different pathways.
+In fact the model suggests that uneven flow between pathways is always present and that the peak in extraction yield is due to dissolution of all soluble coffee from one part of the coffee bed.
+In other words differences in porosities between pathways will always be amplified but as the amount of coffee extracted from one region decreases, an overcompensating increase in the extraction of coffee from other regions masks this trend until all the soluble coffee is dissolved.
+This has important implications for the taste of the coffee, the non-uniform extraction suggests that the average extraction yield may not be a good guide to taste particularly at fine grind sizes.
 This result also has implications for simulations of coffee brewing.
-These have typically focused on variations with depth but have not considered lateral variations in extraction.
+These have typically focussed on variations with depth but have not considered lateral variations in extraction.